Multicast DNS conflict resolution using the Time Since Received (TSR) EDNS option

 authoritative sources have provided information.

-The TSR time offset field contains the difference, in seconds,
+The 'Time Offset' field contains the difference, in seconds, between

-between the the time at which the TSR record is being generated and
+the the time at which the TSR option is being generated and the time

-the time of receipt for recorded for that owner name.
+of receipt of resource records for that owner name.

-The time of registration is represented in the mDNS message as a time
+The time offset is represented in the mDNS message as a time in

-in seconds relative to the time when the mDNS message is sent.
-If
+seconds relative to the time when the mDNS message is sent.
+If this

 value.
-The relative time represented in the TSR option is converted
+The relative time value in the TSR option is converted to an

-to an absolute time when stored in a cache or authority database on
+absolute (local) time when stored in a cache or a local registration

 3. mDNS Registrar Behavior